-Another way to attract listeners and widen your demographic is by inviting a guest for an interview.
-Alternatively, you can also team up with another host and do an audio swap, which is when a 30-60 clip of your show is featured on theirs and vice versa.
+Another way to attract other listeners and widen your demographic is by inviting guest for interview.
+You can also team up with another host and do an audio swap, which is when a 30-60 clip of your show is featured on theirs and vice versa.

 Best Social Media Podcasts

 Here is a list of podcasts dedicated to the marketing and social media industry, sharing their knowledge and practices with their listeners.
 They also use these platforms as a way to keep listener up-to-date on the latest news.